So you just received your BSF egg jar! And now you're wondering what to do next. Here are some steps I did, even when I didn't have everything ready.

 - Cheese bun

 I didn't prepare these in advance but just grabbed what was available at that time.
 I also wanted to see how well they would do on different foodstuff.
-It was not a lot to make because I ordered 10 grams.
+It was not a lot to make because I ordered 10 grams of egg.

 For the remaining stuff at the bottom, I poured it out all in the shrimp.
 Then closed the lid.
 There was still some left on the cotton, but I didn't bother to pluck everything out.
 I put it back to the jar that came.